MicrosoftDocs/visualstudio-docs/docs/cross-platform/learn-app-building-basics-with-xamarin-forms-in-visual-studio.md

     -   Select **Newtonsoft.Json**.

-    -   Check the **WeatherApp** project (this is the only project in which you need to install the package).
+    -   Check the **WeatherApp** project, which is the only project in which you need to install the package.

     -   Ensure the **Version** field is set to the **Latest stable** version.